ghowland/StatsInvalidWhenPopIsOne/README.md

 Current Version of this Information: [Howland's Law of Information Locality](https://github.com/ghowland/LawOfInformationLocality)

 I wrote this up to explore and publicize this idea, to find prior art.
-I didn't find any prior art, so in order to create a label for it, I created a law in the theme of Usenet Law's.
+I didn't find any prior art, so in order to create a label for it, I created a law.

 # Original Exploratory Article...